-Black History Month is a great reminder for us all to celebrate, appreciate, and recognize the beauty of diversity.
-Today we are going to explore 4 ways providers can prepare to support and connect with a diverse clientele.
-Not only is it part of the BACB ethical guidelines to engage in professional development activities to acquire knowledge and skills related to cultural responsiveness and diversity, it’s also just the right thing to do.
+Black History Month is a great reminder to celebrate, appreciate, and recognize the beauty of diversity.
+Today we will explore 4 ways providers can prepare to support and connect with a diverse clientele.
+Not only is it part of the BACB ethical guidelines to engage in professional development activities to acquire knowledge and skills related to cultural responsiveness and diversity, but it’s also just the right thing to do.
 Diversity allows us to create a better learning environment, make better decisions, and make a more meaningful impact on our community.

 How can providers ensure they are equipped to support a diverse clientele?

 - Encourage cultural self-awareness by chatting about diverse client interactions within a professional setting.
 Try reviewing interactions in group discussions, written forums, journals, mentorship meetings, verbal feedback sessions, or self-reflective exercises (Tervalon & Murray-Garcia, 1998).